 Boxing gloves sizes range from small to extra-large sizes.

-Measure the circumference of your hand by placing measuring tape around your hand with a facing up palm.
+Measure the circumference of your hand by placing a measuring tape around your hand with palm facing upwards.
 Take the correct measurement and pick gloves accordingly.

-There are brands out there that don’t classify their gloves according to size.
-Gloves are classified based on weight and range from 8 ounces to 20 ounces.
+There are brands out there that do not classify gloves according to size, instead they classify them based on weight that range from 8 ounces to 20 ounces.

-Getting serious about boxing training?
-Wrap your hands with the inner wears before putting on boxing gloves.
+Getting serious about boxing?
+Wrap your hands with the inner wear before putting on boxing gloves.
 As an important part of boxing training you cannot ignore adding a layer of cushion for the blows.

 For a beginner, inner wear is more appropriate than wraps.
-They are easier to put on and off.
-As part of the right boxing equipment, get a couple of them so you can rotate them in every training.
+They are easier to put on and take off.
+As part of the right boxing equipment, get a couple of them so you can rotate them in every training session.

-One thing that requires more protection than any other part while boxing is your head.
+One thing that requires more protection than any other part of your body while boxing is your head.
 A good head guard will keep your head safe while sparring and training.
-Professionals wear head guards while training and amateurs wear them in fights as well.
+Professionals wear head guards while fighting and amateurs should wear them while training.

 While fighting and sparring, a groin protector will protect you from low blows.
 You can have different types of cups or female groin protectors in different shapes and design.
 This is essential boxing equipment so don’t leave it off for later.